I’m happy to announce that, after more than 2 months of underemployment, my husband has finally landed a permanent job.

 The rest of the afternoon passed in a blur.

-It was only when we became engulfed in a severe traffic jam did I realize that we were on the final stretch of the road.
+Only when we became engulfed in a severe traffic jam did I realize that we were on the final stretch of the road.

 They say the return trip always feels shorter than the way there, but I beg to differ.